hirwa-nshuti/DSA-With-Python/README.md

 <h1 align="center"> DSA-With-Python </h1>

-<p> A repository for learning purpose.
-Along the journey of learning the Data Structures and Algorithms using python this repo will hold all learning resources and code snipets that I'll be using
+<p> After basics we always need a brief understanding about Data Structures and Algorithms.
+This repository holds code snippets and reference materials guiding to design of Abstract data structures and Implementation of different algorithms using the python language.
 </p>